 - 1 1/2 teaspoons all-purpose flour

-- 1 teaspoon pure vanilla extract
+- 1 teaspoon vanilla extract

 - 1/4 teaspoon salt

-- 4 tablespoons butter, melted
+- 4 tablespoons (2 ounces) unsalted butter melted

 - 2 cups pecan halves

-- Whipped cream, for garnish
+- Whipped cream for garnish (optional)

-- Make the crust
+Make the pie crust

 - Carefully fold the pastry in half, lay the fold across the center of the prepared pie plate, unfold it, and press it loosely into the bottom and sides of the plate.
-Prick the bottom and sides with a fork, trim and crimp the edges, and place on a heavy baking sheet.
+Prick the bottom and sides with a fork, trim and crimp the edges, and place the pie dish on a heavy rimmed baking sheet.

-- Make the pie
+Make the pecan pie

-- 4. Preheat the oven to 350°F (175°C).
+- Preheat the oven to 350°F (175°C).